LocalizedKorabli/Korabli-LESTA-I18N-PublicTest/README.md

 #### Via I18n Installer

-1. Place the downloaded executable anywhere you want, better into Mir Korabli's installation directory;
+1. Place the downloaded executable anywhere you want, better into Mir Korabley's installation directory;
 2. Run and operate the program under its instruction;
 3. In case the built-in download feature goes wrong, please manually download the i18n package and use `Local File`.